freemo/apex/paradigm/beacon.md

 The following is an example of a complete, compliant, APEX beacon including PHG specifier and coordinates:

     !/:=i@;N.G& --PHG5360/G/D R-I-R H24 C30

-**NOTE:** The beacon on every port of a TNC should always be the same.